Skip to content

 Same team.
 Same tools.
 The reasoning scatters.

-Each teammate works with their own AI in a private thread; the only place it all meets is a meeting — which forgets what it doesn’t know.
+Each teammate works with their own AI in a private thread, the team’s docs sit off to the side, and the only place it all meets is a meeting, which forgets what it doesn’t know.

-From the capstone deck — three teammates, three AIs, each working in a private thread the others can’t see.
+Adapted from the capstone deck: three teammates, three AIs, each working in a private thread the others can’t see.

 Insights & areas of opportunity